killshot13/express-smtp-mailer/CONTRIBUTING.md

 >* Comment clean up
 >* Bug fixes that change default return values or error codes stored in constants
 >* Adding logging messages or debugging output
->* Changes to ‘metadata’ files like Gemfile, .gitignore, build scripts, etc.
+>* Changes to 'metadata' files like Gemfile, .gitignore, build scripts, etc.
 >* Moving source files from one directory or package to another

 ## How to report a bug